LIU Sharks men's basketball

 The LIU Sharks men's basketball team represents Long Island University in NCAA Division I basketball competition.
-They play their home games at their Brooklyn Campus in the Steinberg Wellness Center and Barclays Center, formerly known as the Wellness, Recreation & Athletics Center, and are members of the Northeast Conference.
+They play their home games in the Steinberg Wellness Center at their Brooklyn Campus and Barclays Center and are members of the Northeast Conference.
 Their current head coach is Rod Strickland who was hired in June 2022.
-The Sharks have appeared seven times in the NCAA tournament, most recently in 2018.
+The Sharks have appeared eight times in the NCAA tournament, most recently in 2026.

 The LIU Sharks are the result of the July 1, 2019 unification of the athletic departments which had previously represented two separate campuses of LIU, the Division I LIU Brooklyn Blackbirds and the Division II LIU Post Pioneers.